Robin van Persie: Heerenveen

+Feyenoord

+On 23 February 2025, Feyenoord announced that Van Persie would be returning to the club as head coach, signing with the club from Heerenveen until the end of the 2026–27 season.
+Van Persie replaced Brian Priske, who was sacked two weeks earlier, and would be assisted by René Hake, Etiënne Reijnen and John de Wolf.
+Van Persie's first match in charge of Feyenoord finished in a goalless Eredivisie draw against NEC on 1 March 2025.
+Four days later, he made his UEFA Champions League debut as a manager in a 0–2 defeat to Inter Milan in the round of 16.
+Feyenoord were knocked out from the tournament with a 2–1 defeat at San Siro six days later.
+Van Persie's first win in charge of Feyenoord followed in the league game against Twente on 16 March 2025 (2–6), before recording his first home win in charge of Feyenoord in the league game against Go Ahead Eagles two weeks later (3–2).
+With five consecutive wins following, Van Persie earned 22 points and a goal difference of +18 in his first eight league games in charge, becoming the best-starting Feyenoord manager in the Eredivisie since Ernst Happel in 1969.
+He eventually led Feyenoord to third place in the Eredivisie in the remainder of the 2024–25 season, qualifying for the UEFA Champions League qualifiers.

+On 12 August 2025, Feyenoord were knocked out of the UEFA Champions League qualifiers with an away defeat to Fenerbahçe (5–2), having won the first leg 2–1.
+After Feyenoord won all of their three league games in August 2025, against NAC Breda, Excelsior and Sparta Rotterdam, Van Persie was named the first Rinus Michels Manager of the Month in the Eredivisie.

 Personal life

 Van Persie was born in Rotterdam to an artistic family.
-José Ras, his mother, is a painter and jewellery designer who also teaches special needs children.
-Bob, his father, is a sculptor.
+His mother, José Ras, is a painter and jewellery designer who also teaches children with special needs.
+His father, Bob, is a sculptor.
 After Van Persie's parents divorced he was brought up by his father.
 At school, Van Persie had serious problems with his behaviour and was excluded from class almost daily.

 After joining Arsenal in England, Van Persie settled in Hampstead, an affluent suburb of north London.
-Van Persie is married to Bouchra (née Elbali), who is Moroccan, and the couple have two children, a son named Shaqueel born in 2006 and daughter Dina born in 2009.
-When asked if this caused him to convert to Islam, Van Persie said, "It's not true.
+Van Persie is married to Bouchra (née Elbali), who is Dutch-Moroccan, and the couple have two children, a son named Shaqueel, born in 2006, and daughter Dina, born in 2009.
+When asked if this caused him to convert to Islam, Van Persie said: "It's not true.
 I am not a Muslim, nor a Christian or a Jew.
 I have been raised liberally.
 If you want to become a Muslim it should come from the heart.
 I would not do it just to please my wife.
 To believe for me is a quest for being a good man."